 The pressure for greater representation of South Africa’s official languages on television brings regional broadcasting, with its seemingly obvious potential, to centre stage.
 Within the framework of our nation’s democratic principles, the case for regional television is a persuasive argument in that it promises a solution to linguistic representation a deliverable our national broadcaster is battling to realise.

 But adding regional broadcasts to the South African television environment offers a conceptual challenge when one begins to weigh the economic viability against democratic ideals.
+Then there’s the historical challenge: a regional television model catering to the specific needs of linguistic and ethnic groups resurrects some profoundly disturbing skeletons from the apartheid closet.

 Clearly, asserting market segmentation around language and ethnic differences would imply revisiting the scheduling format from the apartheid era.
 It would mean alienating groups and making assumptions about cultural and language insulation.
 In such a scenario, fulfilling one constitutional mandate could become antithetical to the ideals of the Constitution itself.